98h398hrpohpoai/root-on-zfs-systemdboot/README.md

 # efi folder
 Example hierarchy of the systemd-boot/efi partition.
 Includes loader entries for zfs-on-root as well as standard (ext4/UUID) partitions.
+Note the full path may look like /boot/efi/EFI/Debian-Buster/kernel-data or /boot/efi/loader/entries/Debian-Buster.conf

 # fstab
 Example fstab for mounting the systemd-boot partition to /boot/efi once the zfs-root is fully loaded.